epsi-rns/epsi-rns.github.io/_posts/opensource/2016/2016-02-28-lxc-demonstration.markdown

 tags: [cloud, lxc, package manager]
 author: epsi
 excerpt:
-  There are interesting difference between major distribution, it is how they manage their packages.
+  There are interesting differences between major distribution.
+  One interest most is how they manage their packages.
   This is a cheap way to learn different package management from major linux distribution using Linux Container.
 ---